Linux / arm64

 Linux / amd64

 Triton Inference Server provides a cloud and edge inferencing solution optimized for both CPUs and GPUs.
 Triton supports an HTTP/REST and GRPC protocol that allows remote clients to request inferencing for any model being managed by the server.
 For edge deployments, Triton is available as a shared library with a C API that allows the full functionality of Triton to be included directly in an application.
-Three Docker images are available:
+Five Docker images are available:

 The xx.yy-py3 image contains the Triton inference server with support for Tensorflow, PyTorch, TensorRT, ONNX and OpenVINO models.